GreenTreeTeam/Support/README.md

 ## Donate us

 Help us by donation, This would help us to pay hosting bills and improve our projects.
-We will really thank you for donating us :)
+Thank you for donating us :)

 - [Ethereum-Polygon](https://polygonscan.com/address/0xc53Bb787F591b7c70642E1e1285109059f2eD0B9)